borteo/neat-starter/src/posts/happyness.md

 > Man, the world is full of wolves, ain't it?
 A valuable life lesson learned.

-## Panic Mode: Activated! 😱
+## **Panic Mode: Activated! 😱**

 After just 9 months, I found myself unemployed, far away from home, barely knowing a handful of people, and still not feeling super confident about my English skills.

 I instinctively started browsing flights back to the homeland.
-But then, I had an epiphany—*I can do this!*
+But then, I had an epiphany — _I can do this!_

 Resumes flew out, I hit up meetups like [JavaScript](http://www.meetup.com/AmsterdamJS/), [Frontend Developers](http://www.meetup.com/Frontend-Developer-Meetup-Amsterdam/), [Hackers and Founders](http://hackersandfounders.nl/), [hackathon](http://startupweekend.org/), and whatnot.
 I was determined to turn the tide!

 I meet awesome people, make killer connections, and let the Netherlands know that I exist and I'm rocking it in my craft.

 **Hey, Olanda, I'm here to stay!**

 ![Rockstart Accelerator - Olanda (2012)](/static/img/rockstart-min.jpg)

 Before my termination period even ends, a new opportunity knocks on my door.
-And it wasn't even that hard. *I feel unstoppable, baby!*
+And it wasn't even that hard. _I feel unstoppable, baby!_

 The rest is history in the making...
 <!-- [Part Two &rarr;](/posts/happiness-part-two) -->

-## TL;DR ⚡️
+## **TL;DR ⚡️**

 Next time you feel like complaining about your job, think again!
 Italy is bursting with phenomenal developers.